 The sky can be so full of fun!

-One hour later, a shape shifting blended wonder.
-Same balcony.
-Same awe.
+A shape shifting blended wonder.
 I especially enjoyed this combo of clouds.
 Altocumulus, Cumulonimbus – puffs and waves, ripples and wisps.

 I never met a cloud I didn’t want to spend more time with.
 Fascinating creatures.
 Window seat FL to OR.